Paul Rodriguez

 Embed:

-Paul Rodriguez is assigned to help remove anti-tank mines in the Kumhwa Valley.
-They would use a tank equipped with a bulldozer blade to push the mines out of the way.
-While he was working on one side of the tank, a mine blew up on the other side.
-He discovered one of his friends had been killed in the explosion.
+Paul Rodriguez explains that he was assigned to help remove anti-tank mines in the Kumhwa Valley after the Armistice.
+He recalls a tank equipped with a bulldozer blade was used to push the mines out of the way.
+He mentions that while he was working on one side of the tank, a mine exploded on the other side.
+He reveals that he learned one of his friends had died in the explosion.

 Share YouTube: